djpri/cmandr/README.md

 # Cmandr

-A web application dedicated to managing and organising command snippets.
+A web application dedicated to managing and organising command snippets and code snippets.
 Also includes a bookmark manager for storing links related to development work.

 ## Technologies Used